allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 * Discuss strategies and success stories and form a network of educators across the country
 * Learn about NIH programs that support educational partnerships and STEM programs

+*Note: All times are in EST to see your time zone use this calculator: https://www.timeanddate.com/worldclock/converter.html

 ## Monday 6th